cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 ### Secrets with a hidden value

-All values for secrets are encrypted in the database.
+All the values of the secrets are encrypted in the database.
 When you create a secret you can specify if you want its value to be hidden or not.
 A secret with a hidden value means the value is only shown to the user who created it, tenant managers and sys-admins.
 Users can use the secret according to the user roles and the visibility of the secret.

+### Updating a secret

+#### Updating a non-hidden secret

+* Updating the secret's value and visibility or deleting the secret is allowed according to the user roles and the visibility of the secret.
+* Updating the secret to be hidden-value is only allowed to the user who created it, tenant managers and sys-admins.

-#### Updating a secret with a hidden value
+#### Updating a hidden-value secret

-Only the creator of the secret, or a sys-admin or a tenant manager of the tenant with the secret can make, see, update or delete the hidden value.
+Only the creator of the secret, or a sys-admin or a tenant manager of the tenant with the secret can see, update or delete the hidden-value secret.
-Users can change a hidden value into a shown value according to user roles and the visibility of the secret.

 ### Creating a secret from the CLI